If you believe the headlines following the election of Donald Trump, you might think that hard times are ahead for solar:

 As a friend of Natcore, you’ll be pleased to know that we disagree with those assessments.
 The reason: Technology….

-Natcore Technology closes private placement »
+Natcore Technology closes first tranche of private placement »

 Natcore Technology announces private placement »